cstenkamp/MastersThesisText/pandoc_markdown_base/3_0_2_datasets_placetypes.md

 * Didn't do the openCYC taxonomy bc they say that they don't use one level of the taxonomy consistently but also never explain where they go to which level
 * The fact that this dataset is created precisely to be good for the respective algorithm, in contrast to mine!
-* Ref link for Geonames categories: http://www.geonames.org/export/codes.html
 * look/think was die anderen auszeichnet - bei dem placetypedataset ists ja gar kein fließtext sondern direkt ein bag-of-tags
-* TODO: link geonames and foursquare and say how many entities have a class
+* TODO: link GeoNames and Foursquare and say how many entities have a class

 So, infos from \cite{Derrac2015}:
-* GeoNames has 667 place-types in 9 categories (403 used)
+* GeoNames has 667 placetypes in 9 categories (403 used)
-* Foursquare has 435 place-types in 9 top-level categories (391 used))
+* Foursquare has 435 placetypes in 9 top-level categories (391 used))
 * content: tags of Flickr photos.
-Photos assumed to be of a type if one of the tags is the name of that type (so they queried for photos with that tag), and then all other tags of that picture make up the BoW.
+Photos assumed to be of a type if  (so they queried for photos with that tag), and then all other tags of that picture make up the BoW.
 * 22816139 photos, types with less than 1000 photos removed.